Abstract Base Classes

 max_age (Optional[

-]) – How long the invite should last in seconds.
+int]) – How long the invite should last in seconds.
 If it’s 0 then the invite doesn’t expire.
-Defaults to0
+Defaults to0.max_uses (Optional[

-]) – How many uses the invite could be used for.
+int]) – How many uses the invite could be used for.
 If it’s 0 then there are unlimited uses.
-Defaults to0
+Defaults to0.temporary (Optional[

-]) – Denotes that the invite grants temporary membership (i.e. they get kicked after they disconnect).
-Defaults toFalse
+bool]) – Denotes that the invite grants temporary membership (i.e. they get kicked after they disconnect).
+Defaults toFalse.unique (Optional[

 target_user (Optional[

-.
-The user must be streaming in the channel.New in version 2.0.
+TargetType.stream.
+The user must be streaming in the channel.Added in version 2.0.

 target_application_id (Optional[

-, the application must have the EMBEDDED flag.New in version 2.0.
+InviteTargetType.embeded_application, the application must have the EMBEDDED flag.Added in version 2.0.

 target_event (Optional[

-for more info on event invite linking.New in version 2.0.
+Invite.set_scheduled_event()for more info on event invite linking.Added in version 2.0.

 reason (Optional[